187.610.01 Public Health Toxicology

 - W F, 3:30 - 4:50pm

-Background in chemistry (particularly organic chemistry) and biology useful.
+Background in organic chemistry and/or biochemistry and cell biology useful.

-Students examine basic concepts of toxicology as they apply to the effects of environmental agents, e.g. chemicals, metals, on public health.
-We discuss the distribution, cellular penetration, metabolic conversion, and elimination of toxic agents, as well as the fundamental laws governing the interaction of foreign chemicals with biological systems.
-Students focus on the application of these concepts to the understanding and prevention of morbidity and mortality resulting from environmental exposures to toxic substances through a case study format.
+Examines basic concepts of toxicology as they apply to the effects of environmental agents present in air, water and food (e.g. chemicals, metals) on public health.
+Discusses the distribution, cellular uptake, metabolism, and elimination of toxic agents, as well as the fundamental principles governing the interaction of foreign chemicals with biological systems.
+Considers how population data on disease incidence (various cancers, lung, kidney, heart, etc.) can suggest possible etiologies and how genetic and epigenetic factors can influence risk for adverse health effects.
+Focuses on the application of hoe these concepts provide evidence relevant to the understanding and prevention of morbidity and mortality resulting from environmental exposures to toxic substances through presentation of case studies.

 - Learning Objectives:

-- Identify underlying susceptibility factors which contribute to the ability of chemicals to elicit bioeffects which contribute to human disease.
+- Provide examples of underlying genetic and social susceptibility factors that contribute to the ability of chemicals to elicit effects that contribute to human disease

-- Explain the science underlying testing for the ability of chemicals to elicit adverse human health effects.
+- Explain the science underlying toxicity testing for the ability of chemicals to elicit adverse human health effects

 - Methods of Assessment: